janist7/udacity-movie-site-development/README.md

 ## Instalation and usage

-The webpage can be accessed at - [https://github.com/janist7/udacity-movie-site](https://github.com/janist7/udacity-movie-site)
+For now the webpage can be accessed at - [https://janist7.github.io/udacity-movie-site-development/](https://janist7.github.io/udacity-movie-site-development/)
+For use locally in _config.yml - baseurl needs to be set to "/" and url to http://localhost:4000 so that links work.
+Url needs to be changed in _variables.scss for jumbotron image.

 ## File structure